The rain hadn't stopped in over a day.

 No more hiding.
 No more running.

-Now he'd weaponize it.
+Now he would weaponize it.

-He didn't waste time.
+He didn't waste words.

 "You're feared.
 Misunderstood.
 Used.
 Sound familiar?"

-They glared at him, cautious.
+They glared at him, their eyes wary, their postures defensive.

-"What do you want from us?"
+"What do you want from us?" she asked.

 "Information.
 Loyalty.
 When the lines are drawn, I want to know who bleeds for which side.
-And when the time comes — you fight with me."
+And when the time comes… you fight with me."

 Mark smiled.
 "Then I'll haunt its ruins as a king."

-She extended a hand.
+She laughed.
+Then extended a hand.

 "Call me Vrix."